Cwaterschoot/Consistent-Explainers-or-Unreliable-Narrators/README.md

 ### Output
 The compressed folder contains both the direct results file (results.csv) and the full file used for analysis (full_results.csv).
 The latter includes the full documentation of the explanation categories.
 These files are derived from the generation code.

+### Real_world_data
+In section 5.4, we validate our experiments on a smaller dataset containing real groups.
+You find the full dataset (open-source) for this validation.
+This data comes from experimentation in the literature:

+[1] Delic, A., Neidhardt, J., Nguyen, T.N. and Ricci, F., 2018.
+An observational user study for group recommender systems in the tourism domain.
+Information Technology & Tourism, 19(1), pp.87-116.

+[2] Delic, A., Neidhardt, J., Nguyen, T.N., Ricci, F., Rook, L., Werthner, H. and Zanker, M., 2016, September.
+Observing group decision making processes.
+In Proceedings of the 10th ACM conference on recommender systems (pp. 147-150).

+The dataset is also accessible via the following repository: https://github.com/barnap/group-recommenders-offline-evaluation/tree/main/preprocessed_tourism_dataset

+Validation.ipynb contains the full code for this additional analysis, including LLM inference and data transformation to fit our previously used prompts/schemas.
+All inference was identical to previous experimentation regarding models, prompts and parameters.

 ### Quick start
 ##### Installation & Setup